 What are complementary colors?

 They’re colors that work well together.
-They complement each other are opposite each other on the color wheel, so they’re also called opposite colors, or (confusingly) contrasting colours.
+They complement each other are opposite each other on the color wheel, so they’re also called opposite colors, or (confusingly) contrasting colors.

-Because they’re opposites, they’re complementary in terms of design.
+Because they’re opposites, they’re considered complementary in terms of design.

 Why use complementary colors?